mohamedsaadmoustafa/Arabic_Dialect_Classification/README.md

 [bert-large-uncased](https://huggingface.co/bert-large-uncased)

-Using huggingface pretrained model as base layer comes after an input layer and last layer is dense with softmax activation layer.
+Using the huggingface pretrained model as base layer comes after an input layer And last layer is dense with the softmax activation layer.

 Optimizer: Adam learning_rate 2e-5
 Loss: Categorical Cross entropy